 Today’s global teams often collaborate with one another to get the expertise they need as fast as possible to help them increase their efficiency.
 They also wish to keep working in environments they are already familiar with to save time and get things done faster.

-For this collaborative world, teams often copy and paste data manually between their tools, send emails across or even spend time on meetings and phone calls.
+In this collaborative world, teams often copy and paste data manually between their tools, send emails across or even spend time on meetings and phone calls.
 This leads to delays in sending data back and forth, manual data entry mistakes, misplaced or altered data, and above all, it simply wastes time and efforts of valuable resources.

 So using a tool to help teams pass critical business information between them not only would streamline communication, but also reduce the number of costly errors and leave teams to work on more important things.
 This, in turn, can help achieve transparency in the way teams collaborate and help automate their business processes end-to-end.